 Consultative Communication on sustainable use of Phosphorus

-The Commission is launching a consultation on how to use phosphorus in a more sustainable way.
+The Commission launched on 8 July 2013 a consultation on how to use phosphorus in a more sustainable way (the official press release can be found here).
 Phosphorus is widely used in agriculture and is an essential component in fertiliser and feed, but it is a non-renewable resource.
 Supplies are limited and much phosphorus is currently wasted, creating concerns about future supplies in the EU and worldwide.

-The consultation asks how to ensure that reserves are available for future generations, and about ways to minimise the undesirable side effects phosphorus use can have on the environment.
+The Consultative Communication on the Sustainable Use of Phosphorus (COM(2013)517) asked how to ensure that reserves are available for future generations, and about ways to minimize the undesirable side effects phosphorus use can have on the environment.